Shahryar (poet): Lyricist

-Shahryar wrote lyrics for select films, from Aligarh where he was approached by filmmakers.
+Shahryar wrote lyrics for select films, only from Aligarh where he was approached by filmmakers.
 Muzaffar Ali and Shahryar were friends from their student days, and Shahryar had shared some of the ghazals with him.
 Later when Ali made his directorial debut with Gaman in 1978, he used two of his ghazals Seene Mein Jalan Ankhon Mein Toofan Sa Kyun Hai and Ajeeb Saneha Mujhpar Guzar Gaya Yaaron in the film, and they are still considered classic.
-All his ghazals from Umrao Jaan, 'Dil Cheez Kya Hai Aap Meri Jaan Lijiye', 'Ye Ka Jagah Hai Doston', 'In Aankhon Ki Masti Ke' etc. are among the finest lyrical works in Bollywood.
-He also wrote for Yash Chopra's Faasle (1985), thereafter Chopra offered him three more films to write for, but he refused as he didn't want to become a "song shop".
+All his ghazals from Umrao Jaan, 'Dil Cheez Kya Hai Aap Meri Jaan Lijiye', 'Ye Ka Jagah Hai Doston', 'In Aankhon Ki Masti Ke' are among the finest lyrical works in Bollywood.
+He also wrote for Yash Chopra's Faasle (1985), thereafter Chopra offered him three more films to write for him, but he refused as he didn't want to become a "song shop".
 Though he wrote for Muzaffar Ali's Anjuman (1986).
 He also left behind unfinished contributions to Ali's Zooni and Daaman.

 Personal life

-Shahryar married Najma Mahmood, a teacher in the English department in the Women’s College at Aligarh in 1968.
+Shahryar married Najma Mahmood, a teacher in the English department in the Women's College at Aligarh in 1968.
 They had three children, Humayun Shahryar, Saima Shahryar, and Faridoon Shahryar who is an entertainment journalist.
 He died on 13 February 2012 in Aligarh, Uttar Pradesh, after a prolonged illness due to lung cancer.